EduJhoncito/Tech-News/README.md

 # Tech-News
- Webside to wtch news of the tech field.
+ Webside to watch news of the tech field.